ConduitIO/conduit/docs/design-documents/20221027-builtin-config-validation.md

 ## Implementation

-Implementing this feature consists of three main steps:
+Implementing this feature consists of four main steps:
+1. Adjust the connector protocol by adding validations for parameters, this change should be done in a backwards compatible way, so the old `required` field needs to be parsed into a validation.

-1. Give developers the ability to specify validations needed for each parameter. (manually) Params should look something like:
+2. Adjust the connector SDK to give developers the ability to specify validations needed for each parameter. (manually)

+Params should look something like:

 ```go
 SourceParams: []sdk.Parameter{